This post has been reviewed and updated, Friday, Dec. 14, 2018

 7. Overlooking the RMD charitable option: If you must take an RMD but don't need the money to live on, you have a special, specific charitable donation option.
 You can directly transfer your RMD amount, up to $100,000, to an IRS-qualified charity.
 You then will meet your RMD but because you donated it, it is not taxable to you.
 Note that this is possible only via a direct transfer, so set up the donation before the Dec.
 31 deadline arrives.

 OK, one final time, I'll say that you shouldn't let tax considerations be the sole reason you make any investment move.
-However, don't overlook the tax implications, either.
+However, don't overlook the tax implications and possible tax savings, either.